Vagraw11/starter-academic/content/authors/admin/_index.md

 interests:
 - Precision Health
 - Epigenomics
-- Regenerative Engineering
-- Deep Learning for Microscopy Image Analysis
+- DL for Microscopy Image Analysis
-- Cellular Plasticity in Reprogramming & Rejuvenation
+- Cell Reprogramming & Rejuvenation

 # Education to show in About widget
 education: